dmin0763/SmiteRandomizer/README.md

 ## Updating:
  The Resources folder can be downloaded separately from the rest of the program and will be updated whenever necessary.
 Just replace the folder and make sure it stays within the SmiteRandomizer folder.
-Background color can be changed with SmiteRandomizer/Resources/bg.txt.
+Background color can be changed using hex values within SmiteRandomizer/Resources/bg.txt.
  Default value is #c9b597